apache/apisix-docker/README.md

     ```

 The [example docker compose file](https://github.com/apache/apisix-docker/blob/master/example/docker-compose.yml) defines several services: `apisix-dashboard, apisix, etcd, web1, web2, prometheus, and grafana`:
-- `apisix-dashboard, apisix, etcd` are the essential services required for starting apisix-dashboard, apisix, etcd.
+- `apisix-dashboard, apisix, etcd` are the essential services required for starting apisix-dashboard, apisix, and etcd.
 - `web1, web2` are sample backend services used for testing purposes.
 They use nginx-alpine image.
 - `prometheus, grafana` are services used for exposing metrics of the running services.